Skip to content

 Passing data to your Views

-You can also pass data from your Leaf app to your frontend framework by passing an array as the second argument to the Inertia::render method:
+You can pass data from your application directly into your inertia views by passing an array of items/props directly to the inertia() function:

 php